-Pre-proposals may only be submitted by a user at the PI's institution with the "Submit to DOE" privilege in PAMS.
-A PI may draft a pre-proposal but will only be able to submit the pre-proposal for institutional countersignature.
+A PI will only be able to submit the pre-proposal to an authorized institutional official.
+The preproposal may only be submitted to DOE by a user at the PI's institution with the "Submit to DOE" privilege in PAMS.